 Terms of reference

-The Committee will assess whether there are any gaps in the Welsh Government’s approach to external affairs and how these can be filled.
-This will involve:
+The Committee assessed whether there were gaps in the Welsh Government’s approach to external affairs and how they could be filled.

 On Tuesday 8 May, Jane Hutt AM met with experts from Cardiff University, Dr Einion Dafydd and Dr Jo Hunt, in a private, informal session.
 The purpose of the meeting was to get an overview of the Welsh Government’s international approach and to explore potential examples of best practice from elsewhere in the World.